Cambridge PhD student solves 2,500-year-old Sanskrit problem

 Employing this interpretation, he found the Panini's "language machine" produced grammatically correct words with almost no exceptions.

-Mr Rajpopat, from India, said after initially trying to crack the problem he was "getting nowhere".

-He said: "So I closed the books for a month and just enjoyed the summer - swimming, cycling, cooking, praying and meditating.

-"I hope this discovery will infuse students in India with confidence, pride and hope that they too can achieve great things," he added.
+"I hope this discovery will infuse students in India with confidence, pride and hope that they too can achieve great things," said Mr Rajpopat, from India.

 His supervisor at Cambridge, professor of Sanskrit Vincenzo Vergiani, said: "He has found an extraordinarily elegant solution to a problem which has perplexed scholars for centuries.